Diet and eczema

 There’s quite a bit of research into how the skin’s immune system talks to bacteria such as Staphylococcus aureus (Staph aureus) – the main bacterium that colonise skin in people with eczema, causing flares, infections and hospital stays.
 Scientists are testing whether other bacteria have a protective effect, ‘fighting off’ Staph aureus.
 These other bacteria include Staph epidermidis and Proprionibacterium acnes, which like areas of the skin such as the face and back.

 The skin is also home to fungi and viruses.
 Fungi prefer moist areas, such as sweaty feet and under the arms.
-Some fungal species are quite common, like Malassezia purpura, which can secondarily infect eczema, but they probably don’t play such an important role.
+Some fungal species are quite common, like Malassezia furfur, which can secondarily infect eczema, but they probably don’t play such an important role.

 In another area of research, colleagues in the United States identified bacteria in people who had eczema alongside unhealthy levels of Staph aureus.
 For each person, they isolated the strains of bacteria that would inhibit the growth of Staph aureus, colonised these strains in large numbers, and then put them into cream, which they applied to the person’s skin.
 That seemed to help get rid of the Staph aureus.
 But because each batch of bacteria was returned to the original person it came from, this was a very personalized treatment approach that could not be scaled up to manufacturing level.